Go to main content

 • Application of employer and employee social contributions

-• Generation and delivery of the payslip
+• Generation and delivery of the pay slip

 • Monthly Nominative Social Declaration (DSN)

-In France, the legal minimum salary is set by the SMIC (Salaire Minimum Interprofessionnel de Croissance), revalued each year.
-As of November 1, 2024, it reached 1,801.80 € gross monthly for 35 hours per week, or 11.88 € per hour.
-The 2025 and 2026 revaluations follow this same legal indexation mechanism.
+In France, the legal minimum wage is set by the SMIC (Salaire Minimum Interprofessionnel de Croissance), revalued each year.
+As of November 1, 2024, it reached €1,801.80 gross per month for 35 hours per week, or €11.88 per hour.
+The 2025 and 2026 revaluations follow this same indexation mechanism.

-Stakeholders in the Payroll Chain
+The Stakeholders Involved in the Payroll Chain

 Payroll management involves several stakeholders:

-• Employee: final recipient of the payslip and associated rights
+• Employee: final recipient of the pay slip and associated rights

 ---